-Deciding when to use RAID 6 and RAID 10 is an issue that many storage admins have trouble grasping.
-To help you...
+Deciding when to use RAID 6 vs. RAID 10 is an issue that gives many storage administrators trouble.
+While RAID...

-Because RAID 6 requires two parity calculations for each write operation, RAID 6 is slower on writes than most other RAID levels.
-This is one reason that RAID 6 hasn't been used much.
-RAID controller coprocessors are often employed to handle the parity calculations and improve RAID 6 write speed.
+Because RAID 6 requires two parity calculations for each write operation, it writes slower than most other RAID levels.
+RAID controller coprocessors are often employed to handle parity calculations and to improve RAID 6 write speed.

-RAID 6 can protect against two simultaneous disk failures.
+RAID 6 can protect against two disk failures

-The major weakness of RAID 6 is that it takes a long time to rebuild the array after a disk failure.
+The major weakness of RAID 6 is that it takes a long time to rebuild the array after a disk failure because of RAID 6's slow write times.
 With even a moderate-sized array, rebuild times can stretch to 24 hours, depending on how many disks are in the array and the capacity of the disks.
-Since RAID 6 users tend to use the biggest disks they can afford, this is an increasingly serious limitation for RAID 6.
+Because RAID 6 users tend to use the largest capacity disks they can afford, this is an increasingly serious limitation for RAID 6.

 Most controllers support RAID 10 with good performance.
 If you are going to use RAID 6, it is important to use a controller specifically designed to support it.
 RAID 6 essentially doubles the parity calculations for every write.